aosabook/500lines/async-web-server/writeup.md

 	     (ERROR (MAKE-INSTANCE 'HTTP-ASSERTION-ERROR :ASSERTION 'ROOM)))
 	HOUSE>

-### A Short Break
+### A Short Break -- Briefly Meditating on Macros

-Lets take a short break here, actually.
+Lets take a short break here.
 At this point we're two levels deep into tree processing.
 And what we're doing will only make sense to you if you remember that Lisp code is itself represented as a tree.
 That's what the parentheses are for; they show you how leaves and branches fit together.
 If you step back, you'll realize we've got a macro definition, `make-closing-handler`, which calls a function, `arguments`, to generate part of the tree its constructing, which in turn calls some tree-manipulating helper functions, including `arg-exp`, to generate its return value.
 The tree that these functions have as input *happen* to reprent Lisp code, and because there's no difference between Lisp code and a tree, you have a transparent sytax definition system.
 The input is a Lisp expression, and the output is a lisp expression that will be evaluated in its place.
 Possibly the simplest way of conceptualizing this is as a very simple and minimal Common Lisp to Common Lisp compiler.

+### Another Short Break -- Briefly Meditating on Anaphoric Macros

+A particularly widely used, and particularly simple group of such compilers are called *anaphoric macros*.
+You've seen `aif` already, and will later see `awhen` later on.
+Personally, I only tend to use those two with any frequency, but there's a fairly wide variety of them available in the [`anaphora` package](http://www.cliki.net/Anaphora).
+As far as I know, they were first defined by Paul Graham in an [OnLisp chapter](http://dunsmor.com/lisp/onlisp/onlisp_18.html).
+The use case he gives is a situation where you want to do some sort of expensive or semi-expensive check, then do something conditionally on the result.
+In the above context, we're using `aif` to do a check on the result of an `alist` traversal.

+	(aif (cdr (assoc :room parameters))
+	     (uri-decode it)
+	     (error (make-instance 'http-assertion-error :assertion 'room)))

+What this means is "Take the `cdr` of looking up the symbol `:room` in the association list `parameters`.
+If that returns a non-nil value `uri-decode` it, otherwise throw an error of the type `http-assertion-error`."
+In other words, the above is equivalent to

+	(let ((it (cdr (assoc :room parameters))))
+	  (if it
+	      (uri-decode it)
+	      (error (make-instance 'http-assertion-error :assertion 'room))))

+In Haskell, you'd use `Maybe` in this situation.
+In Common Lisp, you'd take advantage of the lack of hygienic macros as above to trivially capture the symbol `it` in the expansion as the name for the result of the check.
+The reason I bring any of this up is that I lied to you recently.

+> If you step back, you'll realize we've got a macro definition, `make-closing-handler`, which calls a function, `arguments`, to generate part of the tree its constructing, which in turn calls some tree-manipulating helper functions, including `arg-exp`, to generate its return value.

+The tree hasn't bottomed out yet.
+In fact, by the time you get to `arg-exp`, you've still got at least two levels to go; `assert-http` and `make-instance` both expand into more primitive forms before getting evaluated.
+We'll be taking a look at `assert-http` later on, but I won't be expanding and explaining `make-instance`.
+If you're interested, you can get `SLIME` running and keep macroexpanding 'till you hit bottom.
+It may take a while.

+Now lets get back to the point; expanding type annotations for HTTP handlers.
+And in order to plumb the depths of that mystery, we'll need to take a look at how we intend to *define* HTTP types.

-### An Interlude for Defining Types
+### Defining HTTP Types

-With that knowledge in mind, you should be able to see that `arg-exp` is actually doing the job of generating a specific, otherwise repetitive, piece of the code tree that we eventually want to evaluate.
+With the above macro-related tidbits, you should be able to see that `arg-exp` is actually doing the job of generating a specific, otherwise repetitive, piece of the code tree that we eventually want to evaluate.
 In this case, the piece that checks for the presence of the given parameter among the handlers' `parameters`.
 And that's all you need to understand about it, so lets move on to...

 	(defgeneric type-expression (parameter type)
 	  (:documentation